 - Petrol whipper-snippers

+- Blower

 - Lawn mowers

+- Circular saws

 - Chain saws

+- Sanders

 - Grinders

-- Blowers

-- Circular saws

-- Sanders

-Some have the impression that wearing personal hearing protection is a sign of weakness.
+Some people have the impression that wearing personal hearing protection is a sign of weakness.
 It is not!
 It is simply good stewardship of the gift of hearing.